IDA-RE-things/IDA-RE-things/README.md

 ### Hi there 👋

 I'm now 48 y.o.
 And I'm one of those people who are called old-school hardware/software hackers (in the correct sense of the word).
-Mosot of my activities is Software Revers-Engineering/Archaeology.
+Most of my activities is Software Revers-Engineering/Archaeology.

 Yes, I love the source codes.
 The availablility of source code for me for the soft, which I have researched and found its cool.
 And sometimes I spend my years for that..